4L to A Belt Conversion: Full Length Table (4L200, 4L250…)

 A 4L belt encodes outside circumference in tenths of an inch.
 An A-section belt encodes inside circumference in whole inches.
 The same physical belt gets two different numbers depending on which system you're using.

 A 4L460 has a 46.0 inch outside circumference.
-The inside circumference of that belt is roughly 44 inches, which makes it an A44.
-Not an A46.
+The inside circumference of that belt is roughly 44 inches, which makes it an A44 — not an A46.
 Order an A46 thinking it matches a 4L460 and you'll get a belt about 2 inches too long.

-The conversion: take the 4L number, divide by 10 for outside circumference in inches, subtract roughly 2 inches for inside circumference.
+Take the 4L number, divide by 10 for outside circumference in inches, subtract roughly 2 inches for inside circumference.
 That gives you the A-section number.

 The 2-inch offset isn't exact for every belt.
 Belt construction and manufacturer tolerances shift it slightly.
 When the application is critical, measure the outside circumference of your old belt directly rather than calculating from the part number.